hetznercloud/terraform-provider-hcloud/website/docs/r/volume_attachment.html.md

 - `volume_id` - (Required, int) ID of the Volume.
 - `server_id` - (Required, int) Server to attach the Volume to.
+- `automout` - (Optional, bool) Automount the volume after the attachment, server_id must be provider

 ## Attributes Reference